Search

 If the idea of dancing in heels fills you with equal parts fear and curiosity, SOS Dance has your back.
 Its new, beginner-friendly heels and commercial taster classes focus on what it calls ‘life skills’: confidence, body awareness and solid foundations.

-Designed for total beginners, returners, new parents or anyone wanting to reconnect with their power (and a bit of sass), these sessions take place across studios across south London.
+Designed for total beginners, returners, new parents or anyone wanting to reconnect with their power (and a bit of sass), these sessions take place across studios across London.

 Expect sweat, laughs and a serious confidence glow-up.